-The decision follows a consultation with members of the local community and a public meeting held by The Cam Academy Trust, which oversees, among others, Cambourne Village College and Jeavons Wood Primary School.
+The decision follows a consultation with members of the local community and a public meeting held by The Cam Academy Trust, which oversees, among others, Cambourne and Comberton Village Colleges and Jeavons Wood Primary School.